iitgvlsi/Basic-resources-for-CPA-attack/ASIC Implementation/Pre layout/README.md

 ---

-### Step 6 — Power Waveform Viewing with CustomWaveView
+### Step 6 — Power Waveform Viewing with Custom WaveView

 CustomWaveView (wv) is used to visualise the power waveforms captured in the `.fsdb` file.